The Wildflower Champion

-Today is the birthday of the American socialite and the First Lady of the United States as the wife of the 36th President, Lyndon B. Johnson, Claudia Alta Taylor Johnson who always went by "Lady Bird".
+On December 22, we remember the birthday of the American socialite and the First Lady of the United States, Claudia Alta Taylor Johnson, who always went by "Lady Bird."

-On her 70th birthday, Lady Bird made her greatest contribution to American botany when she gave a financial endowment and a land grant of 60 acres to found the National Wildlife Research Center in Austin, Texas.
+On her 70th birthday, Lady Bird made her most significant contribution to American botany when she gave a financial endowment and a land grant of 60 acres to found the National Wildlife Research Center in Austin, Texas.

-A non-profit dedicated to conservation and preservation, the Center conducts scientific research on wildflowers as well as other native and naturalized plants.
+As a non-profit dedicated to conservation and preservation, the Center conducts scientific research on wildflowers and other native and naturalized plants.

-Together with Helen Hayes MacArthur, Lady Bird served as the co-chair of the center.
-For her philanthropy and love of nature, Lady Bird was awarded the American Horticultural Society's highest honor, the Liberty Hyde Bailey Award.
+Together with Helen Hayes MacArthur, Lady Bird served as the co-chair of the Center.

 Although her work as the first lady had brought her incredible experiences, Lady Bird wrote:

 "My story begins long before that - with a love of the land that started in my childhood."